Lung Cancer: Symptoms

 What are the symptoms of lung cancer?

-Lung cancer often does not cause symptoms in its early stages.
+Lung cancer often doesn't cause symptoms in its early stages.
 This is when it's small and hasn't spread.
-In fact, many lung cancers don't cause symptoms until they have already spread.
+In fact, many lung cancers don't cause symptoms until they've already spread.

 These are some of the more common symptoms of lung cancer: